 Help!
 My LogTag says it hit -40°

 If you retrieve the temperature data from your LogTag and you see a reading of -40°C, don’t panic.
-This is just LogTag’s way of telling you it couldn’t read temperatures.
-Your refrigerator didn’t really get that low.
+This is just the LogTag’s way of telling you it couldn’t take its normal temperature sample.
+Your refrigerator didn’t get that low.

 So what happened?

 The LogTag took a reading and could not find a connection to the probe (see image on the right).

 If your LogTag is disconnected from the probe, during a scheduled reading, it will log as -40°C rather than the actual temperature inside the environment.

 The design of your specific LogTag means it needs to be connected to a probe to ensure every recording is true of the environment it is monitoring.

 When doing a download, this can cause an -40°C reading to occur, as your LogTag is away from the probe.